Marmelodov/PromptCrafter-API/docs/reference/endpoints/get-logs-by-prompt.md

----
-layout: page
----

-# Retrieve logs for a specific prompt
+# API Reference: Retrieve logs for a specific prompt

-Returns an array of [logs](../resources/log.md) recording the outputs of a specified prompt.
+Returns an array of `log` objects recording the outputs of a specified `prompt`.

 ## URL